mui/material-ui/docs/src/pages/customization/components/components.md

-# Overrides
+# Customizing components

+<p class="description">You can easily customize the appearance of a Material-UI component.</p>

-<p class="description">As components can be used in different contexts, Material-UI supports different types of customization requirements going from the most specific to the most generic.</p>
+As components can be used in different contexts, the are several approaches to this.
+Going from the narrowest use-case to the broadest, these are:

 1. [Specific variation for a one-time situation](#1-specific-variation-for-a-one-time-situation)
 1. [Dynamic variation for a one-time situation](#2-dynamic-variation-for-a-one-time-situation)